-Yin yoga poses are also designed to improve the flow of qi (or chi) the subtle energy that, according to Chinese medicine, runs through the meridian pathways of the body.
-It is suggested that these meridians are created by our connective tissue and that the improved flow of qi improves organ health, immunity, and emotional wellbeing.
+Yin yoga poses are also designed to improve the flow of qi (or chi) the subtle energy that, according to Traditional Chinese Medicine (TCM), runs through the meridian pathways of the body.
+According to TCM, the improved flow of qi improves organ health, immunity, and emotional wellbeing.

 - Find an appropriate edge: Move slowly and gently into the pose, and look for an appropriate amount of intensity, never stretch so far as to cause pain.

 - Stillness: consciously try to release into the pose, and to remain still, without shifting position.